open-contracting/standard-development-handbook/docs/standard/technical/deployment.md

     You can skip this step if you are not releasing a new major, minor or patch version.
 ```

-* Set up a development instance of CoVE using the new schema, and run tests against it
-* Update the live CoVE deployment to use the new schema
+Update the live CoVE deployment to use the new schema.

 ## FAQ